Writing a Skills-Based Resume: Template & Guide

 When writing a resume based on skills, the number of skills you list can vary depending on your experience level and the relevance of your skills to the job you are applying for.

-Typically, a skills-based resume should include three to five skill groups with concrete examples under each one demonstrating how you have applied it during past experiences.
+Typically, a skills-based resume should include three to five skill groups with concrete examples under each one demonstrating how you have applied them during past experiences.

 Prioritize the most important and impressive skills at the top of your list, especially those directly related to the job requirements.